Fanatec Lowers Price For All Direct Drive Wheel Bases

 Disclaimer: Some of the links on this page may be affiliate links.
 We earn a commission from any sale after clicking an affiliate link.
 Find out more.

-For many sim racers, the closest we’ll get to race a real race car is to increase the immersion while racing titles such as ACC and iRacing.
-Virtual reality helps increase the immersion while sim racing more than almost any other piece of sim racing gear you can buy.
+For many sim racers, virtual reality is by far the closest we’ll get to race a real race car.
+Sim racing is one aspect of gaming, where increasing the immersion can lead to a highly realistic experience.
+Virtual reality helps achieve this immersion more than almost any other piece of sim racing gear you can buy.

 While we can surround ourselves with triple screens, add a motion platform to our sim rig and buy the most realistic racing wheels.
 Virtual reality headsets are the one piece of technology that can transport us directly behind the wheel and into the cockpit of any race car.